Mrt134/Experimental/sphinxtesting/template.rst

 Confirm if table headers should be left justified or centered.

 Use #8b0000  for the red and #0707ff  for the blue link colors.

+Same size typewriter font for all these (same point size as normal font):
+    :command:
+    :file:
+    :samp:

+(command is good, code.file still does 95% in main text)

+Table column headers like Description should be left-justified like table title and contents (also helps with finding them in wide browser windows)

+Semicircle ends on search box make it kind of not look like a search box.
+Maybe just reduce the rounding.

+Font sizes in tables is reduced by one standard size.
+No need for these to be smaller at all, just use the same size as main text.